Lupus and the Pancreas

-If you are an individual with lupus, the rat-race lifestyle can catch up with you even more quickly.
-Your body is considerably more vulnerable to the stress and strain of what it’s put through.
-An organ of particular vulnerability – that we probably don’t even consciously consider – is our pancreas.
-We probably don’t even quite understand what the pancreas does, let alone what it looks like or where it is.
-Prone to inflammation, our pancreas can show signs of stress and neglect in the form of pancreatitis and even diabetes if we don’t stop and think for a minute about the toll today’s frenetic lifestyle – along with possibly having lupus thrown in the mix – can take.
+For individuals with lupus, the rat-race lifestyle can catch up even more quickly because the body is considerably more vulnerable to stress and strain.
+An organ of particular vulnerability – though probably not even consciously considered – is the pancreas.
+Prone to inflammation, the pancreas can show signs of stress and neglect in the form of diabetes and even pancreatitis if we do not stop and think for a minute about the toll today’s frenetic lifestyle – along with possibly having lupus thrown in the mix – can take.

 What is the pancreas?

 Shaped like a flat pear and located in the upper left abdomen behind the stomach, the pancreas plays a vital role in two very different systems of the body, the digestive system and the endocrine system.